-It was around eight o'clock when we got to the new house, so it was already getting dark out.
+It was around eight o'clock when we arrived to the new house, so it was already pretty dark outside.
 After eating dinner and showering, I decided to head to bed a little early for the first night here.
 Lying in bed, I couldn't quit thinking about how nervous I was to start my new school tomorrow.
 Even though it's the beginning of a new school year, everyone will still know each other and I'm going to be the new girl, again.

-Will you make new friends?
+Will I make new friends?
 Are the people here nice?
-Will you have to sit at lunch by yourself again?
+Will I have to sit at lunch by myself again?
 All of these never ending thoughts made me shiver.

 I pulled my covers above my head in an attempt to calm myself down.
 It must have worked because I believe I passed out right afterwards.